AstraZeneca grabs Roche pharma head as new CEO

 "No-one is blind to the challenges that confront the pharmaceutical sector and this company, but the underlying strengths of AstraZeneca in delivering on its strategy are clear," Soriot said in a statement.

-Appointing Soriot is the first big decision taken by AstraZeneca's new chairman Johansson, who took over on June 1.
+Appointing Soriot is the first big decision taken by AstraZeneca's new chairman Leif Johansson, who took over on June 1.
+He praised the Frenchman's "leadership qualities combined with his strategic thinking and relevant experience".

-He said the Frenchman's experience in biotechnology and track record in integrating businesses would be key assets as AstraZeneca strived to improve financial performance.

-Industry analysts believe the fundamental question for the company's new leadership team is whether to steer AstraZeneca towards bolder large-scale acquisitions or engage in further cost cutting, fuelling further big share buybacks.
+Industry analysts believe the fundamental question for the company's new leadership team is whether to steer AstraZeneca towards bolder large-scale acquisitions or engage in further cost cutting, which has led to substantial share buybacks.

-In fact, Johansson - a former Volvo boss - said the choices were not that simple.

-"The board and I and the new CEO will do what it takes to get AstraZeneca back on a growth path over time and, frankly, if we need to cut costs while we are doing that, well, I've lived my life making refrigerators and trucks, so I know what cost competitiveness is," he said.
-"It might not be a black or white decision but a mixture of things."

 Some analysts, however, argue that bigger deals are needed to offset the decline in sales of former blockbusters.
 Its antipsychotic drug Seroquel lost patent protection this year, while heartburn pill Nexium and top-selling heart drug Crestor lose U.S. protection in 2014 and 2016 respectively.